Les Diaboliques (film): Filming

-The cinematographer Armand Thirard used two camera crews to speed up the shooting that was falling behind the schedule.
+The cinematographer, Armand Thirard, used two camera crews to speed up the shooting that was falling behind schedule.
 Despite his efforts, the filming took twice longer than the projected 48 days.

-Originally the film was to be called Les Veuves (‘The widows’) but this was deemed unmarketable.
+Originally the film was to be called Les Veuves (The Widows) but this was deemed unmarketable.
 Eleven weeks into filming it was changed to Les Démoniaques.
-Eventually it was renamed Les Diaboliques but this title was already used for a collection of short stories by the 19th century writer Barbey d'Aurevilly.
-Clouzot was permitted to use this title but only on the condition if he gave the author a proper mention.
-He did it by opening the film with a quote from the preface to d’Aurevilly's work: "A portrait is always moral when it is tragic and shows the horror of the things it represents."
+Eventually it was renamed Les Diaboliques but this title was already used for a collection of short stories by the 19th-century writer Barbey d'Aurevilly.
+Clouzot was permitted to use this title but only on the condition that he give the author a proper mention.
+He did it by opening the film with a quote from the preface to d'Aurevilly's work: "A portrait is always moral when it is tragic and shows the horror of the things it represents."

 Release

 The film created a sensation upon its original release and was a success at the box office with 3,674,380 admissions in France alone.
-It has often been likened to the films of Alfred Hitchcock; some sources say that Alfred Hitchcock missed out on purchasing the rights to the Boileau and Narcejac novel by just a few hours, Clouzot getting to the authors first.
-The end credit contains an early example of an "anti-spoiler message."
+It has often been likened to the films of Alfred Hitchcock; some sources say that Hitchcock missed out on purchasing the rights to the Boileau and Narcejac novel by just a few hours, Clouzot getting to the authors first.
+The end credits contain an early example of an "anti-spoiler message".